not-a-bot/Pairing_GUI/README.md

 #Open Ears Pairing

 Open Ears pairing interface for pairing those who want someone to talk to with people who want to listen.
+The pairing interface is to be used to manage the queues for those who want to help/be helped and facilitate pairing by the pairing committee.

 ##Usage
 ###Requirements